Home > Articles by: sonia

 Is the content on your website clear, easy to read, and understandable?
 Is their experience satisfying?

-Inviting the expert in disability
+Inviting the lived-experience expert

 I invited my friend Anna Maria who is blind, for a freshly brewed cup of coffee and asked her to use VoiceOver, the screen reader software on her iPhone to visit my website.